toranogix/ndaam/README.md

 ```

 ### **Font Configuration**
-The application uses the custom "made-saonara" font made by Zara.
+The application uses the custom "Candy Season" font.
 Make sure font files are properly configured in the `assets/fonts/` folder

 ## 📱 Project Structure